Who can get a third COVID-19 shot (and how) in California?

 State (and federal) health officials distinguish between “third doses” and “booster shots” when discussing extra vaccination eligibility, and right now, the only people who can book an appointment are those who have certain conditions that make them “moderately to severely immunocompromised.”

-For this group, third doses to strengthen immune response — especially to the delta variant — are available of the Pfizer or Moderna vaccine (experts are still studying the potential for an additional dose of the Johnson & Johnson shot).
+For this group only, third doses to strengthen immune response are available of both the Pfizer and Moderna vaccines (experts are still studying the potential for an additional dose of the Johnson & Johnson shot).
 It includes people who have:

 - Been receiving active cancer treatment for tumors or cancers of the blood

-Note: UPDATE: This story was updated Sept.
-23 to reflect recommendations from a key CDC advisory panel.